Canop/rhit/README.md

 [l3]: https://miaou.dystroy.org/3768?rust

-**Rhit** finds and reads nginx log files (even gzipped), does some basic analysis and tells you about it in pretty tables in your console, storing and polluting nothing.
+**Rhit** reads your nginx log files (even gzipped), does some basic analysis and tells you about it in pretty tables in your console, storing and polluting nothing.

 It lets you filter hits by dates, or by patterns on referers and paths.